spiffe/helm-charts-hardened/charts/spire/README.md

 ### 0.24.X

+You must upgrade spire-crds to 0.5.0+ before performing this upgrade.

+As we approach 1.0.0, we would like to ensure all the values are well supported, follow convention, and allow additions in the future without major changes.
+In order to support this, we have made a bunch of minor changes to the values in this version.
+If you are upgrading from a previous version, please read these upgrade nodes carefully.

+In order to make it easier to target specific SPIFFE IDs to workloads, a fallback feature was added to ClusterSPIFFEIDs so that a default ID will only apply when no others do.
+To change back to the previous behavior, use spire-server.controllerManager.identities.clusterSPIFFEIDs.default.fallback=false.
+The new default is likely to work well for you without changes.

+We also set a hint of the ClusterSPIFFEID name on each entry created.
+This can be undone by setting the hint="" property on the ClusterSPIFFEID.
+Again, the new default here is unlikely to need changes.

 We have added the remaining options needed for the SPIRE Server SQL data store plugin.
 We have removed `spire-server.dataStore.sql.plugin_data` section as it is no longer needed.
 If you are using it, please migrate your settings to the ones under `spire-server.dataStore.sql`.

+Other changes:

+spire-server.federation.bundleEndpoint.refresh_hint -> spire-server.federation.bundleEndpoint.refreshHint
+spire-server.nodeAttestor.k8sPsat -> spire-server.nodeAttestor.k8sPSAT
+spire-server.nodeAttestor.externalK8sPsat -> spire-server.nodeAttestor.ExternalK8sPSAT
+spire-server.notifier.k8sbundle -> spire-server.notifier.k8sBundle
+spire-server.ca_subject -> spire-server.caSubject
+spire-server.ca_subject.common_name -> spire-server.caSubject.commonName
+spire-server.upstreamAuthority.certManager.issuer_name -> spire-server.upstreamAuthority.certManager.issuerName
+spire-server.upstreamAuthority.certManager.issuer_kind -> spire-server.upstreamAuthority.certManager.issuerKind
+spire-server.upstreamAuthority.certManager.issuer_group -> spire-server.upstreamAuthority.certManager.issuerGroup
+spire-server.upstreamAuthority.certManager.kube_config_file -> spire-server.upstreamAuthority.certManager.kubeConfigFile
+spire-agent.sds.defaultSvidName -> spire-agent.sds.defaultSVIDName
+spire-agent.sds.disableSpiffeCertValidation -> spire-agent.sds.disableSPIFFECertValidation
+spire-agent.sds.defaultSvidName -> spire-agent.sds.defaultSVIDName
+spire-agent.nodeAttestor.k8sPsat -> spire-agent.nodeAttestor.k8sPSAT

+Lastly, for users of spire-server.upstreamAuthority.certManager, a bug was discovered with templates not honoring global.spire.caSubject.*.
+It has been fixed, but may change values if your not careful.
+Please double check the new settings are what you need them to be before completing the upgrade.

 ### 0.23.X